Last Updated: June 5, 2026

 Figure 4.16 A template file after the baseline, actuals, and fixed costs have been removed.

-When Finished with the Exercise
+When Finished with Exercise 4.2

-Project Example
+Case Example

 Update Project Management / Microsoft Project Journal